20 Christmas Gifts for Teen Girls

 Clothing and Accessories:

 16. I wonder what the percentage is of teenagers who DON’T care about what they look like?
 Buying clothes has had to become a collaborative effort between my teenagers and me because if I choose the wrong thing, it won’t be worn, simple as!
-And, as it’s hard work trying to keep up with all the expensive labelled brands, these are half price at the moment:
+And, as it’s hard work trying to keep up with all the expensive labelled brands, these are timeless classics:

 17. A personalised piece of jewellery, I think this a very sweet idea and surprisingly affordable.